-Australia tightens grip on Women’s Ashes as England struggle with bat
+Australia tighten grip on Women’s Ashes as England struggle with bat

 Australia’s have tightened their hold on the Women’s Ashes trophy after England struggled with the bat on the third day of the Test.